MoniPar/reclaimed-treasures/README.md

 Solution:
 It was decided to iterate through the products in the basket while checking the product stock against the quantity ordered.
 But instead of changing the information in the basket, the changes were saved in a list which was then iterated through (instead of the basket) when creating the line items.

+* Duplicate orders in Database

+While testing, it was noticed that some orders where being recorded twice in the database as well as on the Order History in the User's Profile page.
+This wasn't the case with Stripe as only one payment intent was being created for each order.
+Only one order confirmation email was being sent to the customer too.

+Expected behaviour:
+Only one order should be registered in the database and on the user's profile for each order made.

+Solution:
+With further testing, it was noticed that certain orders weren't being duplicated.
+When investigating further, the duplicate orders issue was narrowed down to the user not filling in the 'Eircode' field in the checkout form.
+This is not a required field and I had previously changed its label to say 'Postcode' rather than the Irish term 'Eircode' by using the 'label' attribute in the OrderForm(ModelForm).
+This change must have created inconsistent personal details on orders.
+Looking back in the webhook handler for handling payment intent succeeded, I was trying to get the `default_postal_code` from the profile rather than the `default_eircode`.
+This was amended back to `default_eircode`, however this did not solve the issue.
+What did eventually sort the issue was rather than using the 'label' attribute in the OrderForm(ModelForm), a labels dictionary was added to the `__init__` method.
+After testing again, whether filling in the post code field or not, orders were not being duplicated.

 _____

 # Technologies